josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 ---

-## III.
-Case Dynamics — The Reflex Kicks In
+## 🧿 Case Dynamics — The Reflex Kicks In

 Typical signatures of reflexive risk include: